-7. Loans payable
+7. Notes payable

-Loans payable in the amount of \$811,875 (March 31, 2021 - \$863,375) are unsecured and bear interest between 5% and 10% per annum.
-The loans are due on demand and are required to be repaid upon the next round of financing completed by the Company.
+As at March 31, 2021, the Company had loans payable totaling \$863,875 which were unsecured and carried interest between 5% and 10% per annum.
+These loans were due on demand and required to be repaid upon the next round of financing completed by the Company.